-- To maintain the RMF, ensuring it remains appropriate to the Bank's activities, is effectively communicated and implemented across the Bank and for administering related governance and reporting processes. - To uphold the overall integrity of the Bank's risk/return decisions, and in particular for ensuring that risks are properly assessed, that risk/return decisions are made transparently on the basis of this proper assessment, and are controlled in accordance with the Group's standards and risk appetite. - To exercise direct risk control ownership for credit, market, country cross-border, short-term liquidity and operational risk types.
+- To maintain the Risk Management Framework, ensuring it remains appropriate to the Bank's activities, is effectively communicated and implemented across the Bank and for administering related governance and reporting processes. - To uphold the overall integrity of the Bank's risk/return decisions, and in particular for ensuring that risks are properly assessed, that risk/return decisions are made transparently on the basis of this proper assessment, and are controlled in accordance with the Risk Management Principles, Risk Tolerance and Risk Appetite boundaries and other Bank standards. - To exercise direct risk control ownership for credit, country cross-border and operational risk types.

-Risk appetite
+Risk Tolerance